Monoidal Quantaloids: Preliminaries

 \begin{lemma} Let $F:\mathbf Q\to\mathbf R$ be a homomorphism of quantaloids, and let $X$ and $Y$ be objects in $\mathbf Q$.
 Then $F(\perp_{X,Y})=\perp_{FX,FY}$.
 If, in addition, both $\mathbf Q$ and $\mathbf R$ have a zero object, then we have $F(0_{X,Y})=0_{FX,FY}$. \end{lemma}

-\subsubsection{Dagger quantaloids}
+\subsection{Dagger quantaloids}

-When a mathematical object is endowed with multiple structures, these structures often interact.
+When a mathematical object is endowed with multiple structures, these structures often required to be mutually compatible.
 For instance, a topological group is not just a group with a topology, but one also requires that the group operations are continuous.
 Another example is the definition of a dagger compact category above, where the unit and counit of the compact structure are required to be related to each other via the dagger operation.
 In the same way, we aim to describe how to combine the concepts of quantaloids and of dagger compact categories.
 We start with the combination of dagger categories and quantaloids:

 \begin{definition} A \emph{dagger quantaloid} is a quantaloid $\mathbf Q$ that is at the same time a dagger category, such that for each two objects $X$ and $Y$ in $\mathbf Q$ the bijection is an order isomorphism. \end{definition} Note that since the dagger is involutive and a bijection on homsets, we could also have required that $(-)^\dag$ is monotone, or that it preserves arbitrary suprema.
 In the literature, dagger quantaloids are often called $*$-\emph{quantaloids} or \emph{involutive quantaloids}, see for instance \cite{Heymans-Stubbe}.